 Public administrations, manufacturers and users of products and services all have a responsibility to help to achieve the UN targets to reduce waste generation substantially through regulation, recycling and reuse.
-Sustainable production entails reducing resource use, degradation and pollution, and will benefit both the environment and the economy.
+Sustainable production entails reducing resource use, degradation and pollution, and will benefit both the environment and product service life, and recirculation of materials in new products.
+The point is for the resources to stay in the economy when the product is discarded.